wp-plugins/featured-galleries/readme.txt

 == Changelog ==

+= 1.3.0 =

+* Added internationalization and German translation.
+Props to Drivingralle.
+* Formatting fixes to better match WordPress PHP best practices.
+Props Drivingralle.

 = 1.2.4 =

-* Fixes a type in the readme.txt file.
+* Fixes a typo in the readme.txt file.

 = 1.2.3 =